letsencrypt/boulder/test/certs/README.md

 - unit tests: the //test/hierarchy/ directory holds a variety of certificates used by unit tests.
 These should be replaced by certs which the unit tests dynamically generate in-memory, rather than loading from disk.
-- misc: the top-level //test/ directory contains a variety of keys and certificates which are used largely at random throughout the tests.
-These should be removed and replaced with one of the existing PKIs.